 Lawrence, D. H. The Bad Side of Books.
 New York Review Books (Geoff Dyer ed), New York, 2019.
 NF?12/20.

 I’ve been a DH Lawrence fan since the 1960s when I was an English lit major.
-His novels (The Rainbow and Women in Love for example) shine in my mind for having changed my experience of reading fiction.
+His novels (The Rainbow and Women in Love for example) shine in my mind as having changed my experience of reading fiction.
 I also feel like I practically memorized some of his poems (Tortoise Shout, Don’ts) as I read them again now.
 This newly-edited collection of literary criticism and tangential philosophizing with a foreword by a Lawrence scholar was quite an eye-opener for me.
 In his 1923 Studies in Classic American Literature (which I now see as exceptionally excellent among his non-fiction) Lawrence famously said “Never trust the artist.
 Trust the tale”.
-It seems this wise bit of aesthetic philosophy applied to the man himself.
+It looks like this wise advice applied to the man himself.
 He might, many Lawrence fans agree, better have stuck to fiction and poetry.

 In many of these essays he is partly just a man of his time: racist, sexist, and unpleasantly critical of others, but there is petulance and inconsistency in some of it that could make even someone keen on his creative work cringe a bit.